Fruited Chili Crisp

 The best part?
 Making it at home is much cheaper than buying it from the grocery store.

-Plus, this recipe is great enough and unique enough to give away as a foodie gift.
+Plus, this recipe is great enough and unique enough to give away as a foodie gift: A homemade chili crisp gift is great for the food lover on your gift list.

 Ingredient List